Veteran's Day Parade

-For the last several years, the Veterans for Peace, their family, and friends were met with clapping and cheers as they participated in the 2003, 2004, 2005 and 2006 parades.
+For the last several years, the Veterans for Peace, their family, and friends were met with clapping and cheers as they participated in the 2003, 2004, and 2005 parades.
 Despite official attempts to prevent the anti-war contingent from participating in the parade following the 2003 Iraq Invasion, the contingent has become an integral part of the parade for the last several years. last marched with a strong showing of comrades each year.
 Come out this year to march and show your support for the troops!
 Demand an end to the occupation of Iraq!

 If you will attend, please understand that we are guests of the Veterans for Peace.
 Please respect that we are asked not to engage in any confrontation with hecklers, not to perform chants, and to avoid signage that is extreme or disrespectful of any military personnel.

 However with that said, the Veterans For Peace position is that all veterans that have served in the Armed Forces of the United States have sworn to uphold the United States Constitution.
 As such, the Constitutional right of all marchers to speak truthfully and respectfully to the satisfaction of their own conscience will be upheld.
 Speak your own message of truth and conviction ... and avoid any shortcuts / shorthand that includes the name of a candidate for elected office ( For example a "Lamont" sign is not as much a message of "truth and conviction" as something like "Support the Troops ...
 Demand the Truth").

 Veterans for Peace, Inc. is a 501.3c non-profit, tax-exempt educational organization.
 As such we cannot endorse any political party or particular candidates.
 As individuals, we can support any thing we want but can't speak for VFP concerning candidates.
 We can ... and do ... absolutely take strong stands on political issues.